TWilkin/powerpi/services/config-server/README.md

-# PowerPi - Clacks Config
+# PowerPi - Config Server

 PowerPi service which downloads the configuration files from GitHub on an interval, publishing the changed configuration files to the MQTT message queue notifying the other services that configuration has been modified.